CatalogueLegacies/antconc.github.io/setup.md

 ### Installing and running AntConc

-You can download AntCocnc from [https://www.laurenceanthony.net/software/antconc/](https://www.laurenceanthony.net/software/antconc/).
+You can download AntConc from [https://www.laurenceanthony.net/software/antconc/](https://www.laurenceanthony.net/software/antconc/).
 This lesson has been developed and tested with AntConc version 3.5.8.

 If you are using an older version, it is recommended you upgrade to the latest tested version.